Peace Commission Membership

 As a department of the City of Cambridge, the Peace Commission works with other municipal agencies, communities of faith, nonprofit organizations, and the community as a whole to build connections and strengthen relationships, and to promote positive dialogue and foster understanding.
 The Commission fosters a community where differences and diversity are understood and celebrated, so that all residents can contribute to making Cambridge an equitable and peaceful community.
 It pays special attention to traumatic events and violence affecting Cambridge and its residents, and coordinates and supports compassionate community responses to support recovery and healing.

-The Peace Commission in currently seeking new members as of March 2015.
+The Peace Commission has vacancies from time to time.
 Click here for more information on the role of commission members and how to apply.

 The Peace Commission generally meets monthly at 51 Inman St., Second Floor.
 As established by Chapter 2.90 of Cambridge Municipal Code: